 There are several ways to reach the shopping centre:

-By Car: You can take Highway No. 1 (Phahonyothin Road) and turn right at the Nonthaburi intersection onto Highway No. 309 (Bang Bua Thong-Nakhon Luang Road).
-Continue straight until you reach Ayutthaya City Park.
+By Car: You can take Highway No. 1 and turn right at the Nonthaburi intersection onto Highway No. 309.
+Make sure to continue straight until you reach Ayutthaya City Park.

 By Train: Take the train from Bangkok’s Hualamphong Station to Ayutthaya Station.
 From there, you can take a tuk-tuk or taxi to Ayutthaya City Park.